Politburo of the Communist Party of India (Marxist)

 The Politburo, also known as the Political Bureau, is the highest executive authority of the Communist Party of India (Marxist) (CPI(M)).
 Its members are elected by the Central Committee, which is in turn elected at the Party Congress, typically convened every three years.

 History

-Many a time in the history of the Politburo, it has experienced periods of dissent and ideological tensions which have, at times, resulted in internal crackdowns.
+Many a time in the history of the Politburo, it has experienced periods of dissent and ideological tensions.

-For instance, E. M. S. Namboodiripad, a co-founder of CPI(M), general secretary from 1978 to 1992 and member of the Politburo from 1964 to 1998, conducted some expulsions within the Politburo and the Central Committee, to combat those engaging in revisionism as well as those affected by supposed "bourgeois parliamentary mentality".
+For instance, E. M. S. Namboodiripad, a co-founder of CPI(M), general secretary from 1978 to 1992 and member of the Politburo from 1964 to 1998, conducted some expulsions within the Central Committee, to combat those engaging in revisionism as well as those affected by supposed "bourgeois parliamentary mentality".

 Functions and composition

 Elections

 The All-India Party Congress, typically convened every three years, serves as the supreme authority of the CPI(M).
 Between sessions of the Party Congress, the Central Committee functions as the highest decision-making body.
 The Central Committee elects a Politburo from among its members, including the General Secretary, who is the party's principal leader.